calbasantana/rover-challenges-arena/README.md

 * Determine the average velocity of their rover
 * Determine the acceleration of their rover

-More details on how students are graded for this can be found in the assignment itself, which is under Documents in Challenge 5: Surface Navigation with Lunar Rock folder.
+More details on how students are graded for this can be found in the assignment itself, which is under Documents in Challenge 5: Surface Navigation folder.
 The document is listed as docx and PDF files.

 The grading rubric, which is the same for all challenges, is included below: